philchristensen/antioch/INSTALL.md

     python setup.py install

+Make sure your RabbitMQ server is running.
+RabbitMQ can usually be installed by package on most UNIXes, and via MacPorts on OS X. The default configuration will usually suffice.
+(Details: currently antioch looks for a RabbitMQ server running on localhost:5672, connecting as guest/guest to the '/' vhost.)

-Next you'll need to create the default database.
-By default, `mkspace` tries to connect to your PostgreSQL database as the `postgres` super-user.
+Next you'll need to create the default database:

     mkspace.py

+> By default, `mkspace` tries to connect to a PostgreSQL database running on
+> localhost:5432 as the `postgres` super-user.
+This is configurable by passing
+> additional `psql` arguments to mkspace.

 This should have created the `antioch` user and a corresponding database.
 Next you should be able to start up the server with:

     twistd -n antioch

 The -n will keep it in the foreground.
 You can redirect the request log to a file with `--accesslog` or send it to /dev/null.

+> Again, the default is to look for a PostgreSQL server on localhost:5432 and a
+> RabbitMQ on localhost:5672, however the time of this writing these were only
+> configurable via global variables in transact.py and messaging.py
+> respectively.

 Running the Client